turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

-  concealed causal design, recipient-architecture bifurcation, first-order recapture, *Herrschaftsideologie*, mobilizational absoluteness, memetic engineering as a neighboring control aspiration, the intention--outcome boundary, and the boundary among description, causal explanation, normative judgment, and intervention.
-Use it also for cultural interoperability, effective meta-order thickness, lifted-solidarity surface area or span, the anti-Babel floor, intergroup semantic decoupling, and cultural interoperability breakdown (Babelization).
+  concealed causal design, recipient-architecture bifurcation, first-order recapture, *Herrschaftsideologie*, mobilizational absoluteness, memetic engineering as a neighboring control aspiration, the intention--outcome boundary, critique–construction asymmetry, negative-operational displacement, grievance as finite operational or renewable demand, and the boundary among description, causal explanation, normative judgment, and intervention.
+Use it also for cultural interoperability, effective meta-order thickness, lifted-solidarity surface area or span, the anti-Babel floor, intergroup semantic decoupling, residual interoperability scale, very-small-group and individual-limit Babelization, the bounded loneliness hypothesis, and cultural interoperability breakdown (Babelization).
 It is not the whole-culture implementation method.
 - [`0050-culture-mechanics-analogies.semantic-inventory.md`](0050-culture-mechanics-analogies.semantic-inventory.md)
   — *Analogical Models in Culture Mechanics: A Semantic Inventory*.
 Use for the canonical names, mappings, intended and unlicensed inferences, provenance,